sumeyyeozturkk/Nonparametric-Classification-Gaussian-Kernel/README.md

-# Nonparametric-Classification-Gaussian-Kernel
+# Nonparametric Classification Algorithm With Gaussian Kernel

 Implement the multivariate nonparametric classification algorithm with Gaussian kernel from scratch.
 Use Mahalanobis distance  to normalize the variances.
 S denotes the covariance matrix of the training set.
+Run your classifier on Optdigits data set.
+Use optdigits.tra as your training set and optdigits.tes as the test set.
+Plot the confusion matrix and report the accuracy of your classifier.